DN-debug/peux-os-sitebuild/src/pages/contributers.md

 template: page
 title: Pantheon
 ---
 A **pantheon** is a group of important and respected people.
 Out of respect, this page is dedicated to them, for willingly contributing to the Peux OS project, in one way or the other.
 I never thought that this project would gain so much exposure.
-The aim has always been simple: stick with Archlinux philosophy while implementing modern desktop ideas and that being the sole reason for not having a custom repository for Peux OS.
-The release cycle is also a bit weird because I always go outside of the predefined ways of implementation.
+The aim has always been: stick with Archlinux philosophy while implementing modern desktop ideas and that being the sole reason for not having a custom repository for Peux OS.
+The release cycle is also a bit weird which I'll explain in a blog post.

+Below is the list of contributors:

 > **WALL OF FAME**
 >